Caverject Impulse Side Effects Center

 Caverject Impulse FDA Prescribing Information: Side Effects

-Local Adverse Reactions: The following local adverse reaction information was derived from controlled an uncontrolled studies of CAVERJECT Sterile Powder, including an uncontrolled 18-month safety study.
+The following local adverse reaction information was derived from controlled and uncontrolled studies of CAVERJECT Sterile Powder, including an uncontrolled 18-month safety study.

 |Injection site hematoma||3%|